 We use our own and third party cookies to offer you our services, customize and analyze your browsing and show you advertising related to your preferences.
 By continuing to browse, we consider that you accept its use.
 You can change the settings and get more information in the

-The main complications of drug treatment are:
+The main complications of cirrhosis are:

 Sorry this content wasn't helpful to you.
 Send us your comment and we will take it into account to continue improving.

 Thanks for your help!

 An error has occurred and we were unable to send your opinion, please try again later.

 Substantiated information by:

 Updated: 26 August 2022